PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-get-drug-genomes.rst

 *************************************
-Return AMR Data for Drugs From PATRIC
+Return AMR Data for Drugs From BV-BRC
 *************************************